Titans name Tim Kelly Offensive Coordinator

-Mike Vrabel finally answered one of his biggest questions of the off-season Tuesday naming Tim Kelly the Titans new Offensive Coordinator.
+NASHVILLE, Tenn.
+(WKRN) — Mike Vrabel finally answered one of his biggest questions of the off-season Tuesday, naming Tim Kelly the Titans’ new Offensive Coordinator.

 The Titans also made official a flurry of staff changes and additional hires.